 Chinese and Japanese style moxabustion, or moxa, has may applications in Chinese Medicine.
 Its an integral part of any authentic acupuncture practice.
 Moxabustion involves warming the acupuncture area/point with the processed leaves of Artemesia Vulgaris, wild...

-People often ask whether Dry Needles and Acupuncture Together work as well as either alone?
-In fact the most sophisticated understanding of Dry Needling is to recognize that our bodies are meshes of fascia that extend well beyon the origin and insertion of an...
+Can Dry Needling and Acupuncture Work Together?
+People often ask whether Dry Needling and Acupuncture Together work as well as either alone?
+In fact the most sophisticated understanding of Dry Needling is to recognize that our bodies are meshes of fascia that extend...

 Are you wondering with all the stress of Covid-19, and the upcoming elections, how to prevent flu and colds naturally?
 The Nei Jing/Yellow Emperor's Classic of Internal Medicine, which presents the cutting edge medical wisdom of its time, is full of brilliant advice...